idrees11/gnn-topology-ablation/README.md

 🧪 Scoring

-Submissions are evaluated using:
+Submissions are evaluated using hidden test labels:

 f1_score(y_true, y_pred, average="macro")

-Scores are computed using a hidden test label file.
+Scores are computed automatically by the organiser’s scoring pipeline.

 🏆 Leaderboard

-Submissions are ranked by Macro F1-score (higher is better)
+Ranked by Macro F1-score (higher is better)

 Ties are broken by submission time

-Leaderboard is maintained in: leaderboard.md
+Leaderboard is maintained in:

+leaderboard/leaderboard.md

 💡 Tips for Success

 Structural features matter more than you think

-Experiment with different combinations of topological features
+Try different combinations of topological descriptors

-Regularization is important for small datasets
+Regularization is crucial for small datasets

 Simpler models often generalize better